Hanson-Sun/particle-physics-engine/README.md

 # Particle-based Physics Engine (with constraints)

-Currently in development: I'm working on several optimizations and refactorizations of the code!
+Currently in development: I'm working on several optimizations and major refactorizations of the code!

 https://hanson-sun.github.io/particle-physics-engine/